EvanWhelan/Copernicus_Extractor/README.md

 ##### Specifying a table name

+***It is required that you pass the --tablename argument when using the program in extract mode

 You can specify the name of the table you want the data to be stored in with the `--tablename` argument `python3.7 copernicus_extractor.py --mode e --country Ireland --tablename irish_data` will